swat-ds/reactor-rooom/_projects/conflicting-casualties.md

 category: ['people']
 classes: ['datawrapper']
 excerpt: "This project focuses on different attempts to quantify the costs of the Chernobyl nuclear disaster by compiling estimates of fatalities from a variety of sources."
 description: "This project focuses on different attempts to quantify the costs of the Chernobyl nuclear disaster by compiling estimates of fatalities from a variety of sources.
-The data gathered show two patterns: First, in the weeks immediately following the disaster, news reports were inconsistent among sources and entangled with Soviet-US relations; second, more recent estimates of the final death toll vary over a large range, and are likely influenced by government backing and affiliation to nuclear power. "
+The data gathered show two patterns: First, in the weeks immediately following the disaster, news reports were inconsistent among sources and entangled with Soviet-US relations; second, more recent estimates of the final death toll vary over a large range and are likely influenced by government backing and affiliation to nuclear power. "
 header:
     overlay_image: assets/images/rak.png
     teaser: assets/images/rak.png